Campus Improvement Plan

 Strategy 1: The SBAI team will leverage the PLC process to ensure all students are on target to meeting all TEKS and ensure gaps are being closed.

-Strategy's Expected Result/Impact: Students will continue making academic growth.
+Strategy's Expected Result/Impact: All students will show academic growth

 Goals